-"Take a gamble," says Andrew Brown CA and CFO of entrepreneurial startup Uuni, when asked for his best career advice.
+"Take a gamble," says Andrew Brown CA and CFO of entrepreneurial startup Ooni, when asked for his best career advice.

-Uuni are the company who revolutionised the craft of creating a wood-fired pizza at home.
-Now sold in over 60 countries, the first ever portable and affordable wood-fired oven has turned Uuni into one of the UK's fastest growing companies, with revenue growth of 235% and 340% in the past two years.
+Ooni are the company who revolutionised the craft of creating a wood-fired pizza at home.
+Now sold in over 60 countries, the first ever portable and affordable wood-fired oven has turned Ooni into one of the UK's fastest growing companies, with revenue growth of 235% and 340% in the past two years.

 Andrew joined the innovative firm as CFO after 10 years with KPMG Glasgow, working in Financial Sector Audit.

 Following his inspiring advice at the recent Career Conversations event, we asked this ambitious CA to share his top career advice with us.

 1. Figure out how to align your success